 any more advice let me know.

 PS ... the food is marvellous - so wholesome and such good value.
-The 'menu del dia' for lunch is usually $2 or $3 and so tasty. over 9 years ago
+The 'menu del dia' for lunch is usually $2 or $3 and so tasty. almost 10 years ago

 Jayne Hope: Hi Martine...I definately would not skip the Coast of Ecuador.
 I spent a month in Ecuador which also included an 8 day voyage through Galapagos on the New Flamingo Yacht.
 Montanita, Las Tunas and Puerto Lopez are great places to hang out.
 Ecuador is a compact country with a lot to offer a traveler.
 Prices are affordable.
 The people of Ecuador are friendly and helpful.
-Enoy your travels over 9 years ago
+Enoy your travels almost 10 years ago